 “The Globe, propelled onward by the Spirit of the Earth and his six assistants, gets all its vital forces, life, and powers through the medium of the seven planetary Dhyanis from the Spirit of the Sun.
 They are his messengers of Light and Life.”

 “Like each of the seven regions of the Earth, each of the seven First-born (the primordial human groups) receives its light and life from its own especial Dhyani – spiritually, and from the palace (house, the planet) of that Dhyani physically; so with the seven great Races to be born on it.
 The first is born under the Sun; the second under Brihaspati (Jupiter); the third under Lohitanga (the “fiery-bodied,” Venus, or Sukra); the fourth, under Soma (the Moon, our Globe also, the Fourth Sphere, being born under and from the Moon) and Sani, Saturn, the Krura-lochana (evil-eyed) and the Asita (the dark); the fifth, under Budha (Mercury).”

-This naturally raises the question of what exactly are these Seven Primordial Human Groups.
+All of this naturally raises the question of what exactly are these Seven Primordial Human Groups.

 The passage just quoted would seem to suggest that this relates to the subject of the Seven Rays.

 The Theosophy presented by H. P. Blavatsky and her Adept-Teachers differs enormously from that promulgated by the most well known Theosophical writers of later times, including in many aspects of the doctrine of the Seven Rays.
 On this website we present and promote only the original teachings, and what those original teachings have to say about the Seven Rays can be found in the article Our Seven Divine Parents, subtitled “A Study in Monads, Rays, and Planets.”